 To make sure these agreements are adhered to, the reefs are “patrolled” by the boats of the resort, as well as by boats from the local communities (Patroli).
 The program doesn’t end there.
 Besides the sustainable income to the local villages in the form of these “lease” fees, Wakatobi Dive Resort also provides electricity, helps with education projects, provides infrastructure, supplies the local hospital with necessities when needed, but most importantly the resort provides over 200 local people with a job!
 This is a place where jobs are hard to find, or come by.
 This program has led to a sort of mutually beneficial symbiosis (Mutualism) between the Wakatobi Dive Resort and the surrounding villages on Tomia and Lintea, whereby both profit from this “Collaborative Reef Protection Program”.

-For the people of the region, there’s a steady sustainable income, as well as the before mentioned benefits.
-But because of the reef protection efforts, there is an increasing amount of fish, and in larger sizes.
+For the people of the region, there’s a steady sustainable income, as well as the before-mentioned benefits.
+But because of the reef protection efforts, there is an increasing amount of fish, and of larger sizes.
 This means that it has become much easier for the population to catch the fish needed to support their families.
 All of this has led to a higher standard of living for the villagers on these islands and made the people believe that conservation is more profitable than destruction.
 On the other hand, the resort benefits from this arrangement as well.
 The reefs around Tomia and Lintea, as well as the Sawa reef system, are a sight to behold!
 Kilometre after kilometre of unspoiled reefs with a mind-blowing abundance of marine life.

-That combined with an impeccable service, Wakatobi Dive Resort draws in people from all over the world.
+That combined with impeccable service, Wakatobi Dive Resort draws in people from all over the world.
 And even though the resort can most definitely not be described as a budget destination, the number of repeat guests is very high.
-Which is of course great news for all that are a part of this “symbiosis”.
+This is of course great news for all that are a part of this “symbiosis”.